- What does it mean when a plugin is not supported in Chrome for Windows 10 and Windows 11?

 - Confirm your selections.
 Click on the Clear browsing data button.

 Chrome will obliterate all the unwanted items and then restart the browser application automatically.

 - After Chrome comes up, you have to test the site on which you experienced the plugin issues to see if things have gotten better.

 If you realize that nothing has changed, you will do well to restart your computer and then check again.

-Since you are yet to resolve the problem, it is time you considered the possibility where the problem is down to Chrome’s lack of support for a different plugin (and not Flash).
-The site on you which you encountered the ‘This plug-in is not supported’ error might have displayed the notification to inform you that your browser cannot play its media content because it is not running the Java plugin, for example.
+Since you are yet to resolve the problem, it is time you considered the possibility that the problem is down to Chrome’s lack of support for a different plugin and maybe flash.
+The site on which you encountered the ‘This plug-in is not supported’ error might have displayed the notification to inform you that your browser cannot play its media content because it is not running the Java plugin, for example.

 In that case, since Chrome does not support the needed plugin, you will have to use a browser that still allows sites to use the plugin in view.
 Internet Explorer is probably the best browser in that regard because it still provides support for the vast majority of plugins that are not supported on modern browsers (Chrome, Firefox, and others).

 Follow these instructions to use Internet Explorer: